-The Hong Kong Green Finance Association (HKGFA) is very pleased to announce that the HKGFA 2019 Annual Forum “Fast Tracking Green Finance for the Greater Bay Area” will be held on Monday 23rd September 2019 at HKEX Connect Hall.
-This will also mark our one-year anniversary since inauguration last September.
-We expect over 300 participants, including policy makers, regulators, financial institutions, companies, third-party service providers and civil society from Hong Kong and mainland China.
+Hong Kong Green Finance Association (HKGFA) is very pleased to announce that the HKGFA 2020 Annual Forum “Financing A Green and Inclusive Recovery” will be held virtually on Thursday 5th November 2020.
+This will also mark our two-year birthday since inauguration in September 2018.
+We expect virtual attendance of over 1,000 participants, including policy makers, regulators, financial institutions, companies and civil society from Hong Kong and mainland China.

 Dr. Ma Jun